 Why choose Brock for Children's Play, Learning and Development Level 3 Extended Diploma?

-Importantly, we have been the lead College for PACEY and have been recognised for our excellence in teaching by Pearson Edexcel.
+Importantly, we have been recognised for our excellence in teaching by Pearson Edexcel.
 We also deliver quality degree courses in partnership with the University of Chichester.

 Teaching & learning